 Calm is one of the world's most popular meditation apps for iOS and Android.
 The Google Assistant version offers fewer sessions, but does a great job of talking you through breathing technique, with good counting instructions and a soothing voice.

 On opening Calm for Google Assistant, you are asked whether you want to meditate or sleep.
 Meditation brings up three options for guided sessions, while asking for help getting to sleep gives you three 'sleep stories for grownups' to pick from.

 The only drawback here is how the Google Assistant version of Calm stands completely apart from your existing Calm account.
 This means you can't log in to access more content if you're a subscriber, unless you run the Calm app on your phone and send it to the Google/Nest speaker over Bluetooth.

 Sweet Dreams - Available on Alexa

 Once you have picked up the basics of meditation and breathing exercises, you might not always want an instructor telling you what to do.
-That's where the Sweet Dreams Alexa skill comes in, as it offers a range of calming sounds to meditate to on your own terms.
+That's where the Sweet Dreams Alexa skill comes in, as it offers a range of calming sounds to meditate with on your own terms.

 Usefully, Alexa will remember if you didn't get to the end of a meditation.
 When you reopen the app, she will say where you got to and ask if you'd like to continue from there.
 If not, you can always say no and go back to the top menu.

-Relaxation sounds - Available on Google Assistant
+Relaxation sounds - Integrated with Google Assistant

 Although not an app as such, Google Assistant can be asked to play one of 15 different relaxation sounds on command.
 These include running water, rainfall, storm, river, fireplace, forest, ocean and white noise.
 Saying: "Hey Google, help me relax" will play a sound at random, or you can ask for one specifically by saying: "Hey Google, play nature sounds"